Issued September 9, 2019 | Amended August 10, 2020

 The Illuminating Engineering Society’s Light and Human Health Committee is a long-standing IES Standards developing committee, having authored the first Technical Memorandum on the effect of light on human health in 2008 (IES TM-18-08, reaffirmed in 2018).
 The committee is composed of prominent researchers, lighting scientists, and lighting practitioners experienced in the subject of light and human health, some of whom have been involved in this field for over 30 years.2 The committee’s membership represents differing points of view and meets the ANSI required interest category balance, ensuring that the resulting publication is a true consensus Standard.
 The committee’s forthcoming publication entitled Recommended Practice for Supporting the Physiological and Behavioral Effects of Lighting in Daytime Environments, is described in ANSI Standards Action Vol #49, #25 dated June 22, 2018, BSR/IES RP-4x-201x.3 The IES remains committed to a robust debate on this topic and will continue to provide a balanced perspective of research methodologies related to this and other emerging fields of study.

-It is important to note that the UL proposed document is “not being developed as a consensus (ANSI) document.”5
+It is important to note that UL Design Guideline 24480 is not a consensus (ANSI) document.

 The IES maintains the position that any Recommended Practice related to light and health should be a consensus document developed through an accredited American National Standards Institute process.
 Without the full rigor of an ANSI approved Standard, non-consensus based information cannot be deemed to have been fully vetted and lacks the authority to provide public guidance regarding means or methods that affect public health.
 The IES urges the lighting industry to exercise caution when considering a non-consensus document for design, application, product qualification or regulatory purposes.